LuckyMona/myAPP/README.md

 # Site Diary

+***To protect project privacy, key files have been wrote in the .gitignore file, so if you downloaded the app it would not run***

 This app use [Apache Cordova](https://cordova.apache.org/) to develop mobile app using HTML/Javascript/CSS.

 This app use the following technologies to fullfill the interaction interface: